 To have a successful sales organization, you just need to start with one representative.
 And if you’re the CEO, maybe that rep is you.
 An inside sales rep uses the internet to prospect leads, reach out to them, and follow up.
 Software is involved in each step of the process.
 We could likely go into depth simply on comparing different software, so we’ll be using just a few examples.

 Note, if you have inbound SDRs, this first step does not apply.
 If you’re just getting your sales organization off the ground, you’ll likely be doing outbound sales.
 Don’t confuse outbound sales with outside sales.
 In sales, there are also terms called outbound sales and inbound sales.
 Outbound sales means reaching out to prospects cold and inbound means contacting leads who fill out forms on your website, or warm leads.
 Make no mistake, outside and inside sales are very different from outbound sales and inbound sales.

 A popular prospecting tool that many salespeople use is LinkedIn Sales Navigator.
 On it, your filter for your ideal customer persona, then star names that look like they could be a quality lead.
 There are dozens of ways to prospect and you can see a helpful list right here.

 Initial reach out

 The first reach out can be done through any channel where your customer wants to be contacted.
 Generally, this is emailing, calling, social selling, or various other channels that have sprouted up with the rise of the internet.
 Inside sales organizations tend to be very analytical, so over time, they will know what types of reach outs do best, and why.
 Products like Reply or Outreach help with this process.

-What’s the difference between inside and outside sales?
+What's the difference between inside sales vs outside sales?

 Inside sales reps begin working on smaller transactional deals.
 What represents a small deal obviously depends on the company, but anything under $30,000 a year could potentially be put in this category.
 Although, the longer the customer is with a company, the bigger the deal can become.